 Students carried out an interdisciplinary assessment of health utilization behavior for malaria illnesses.
 This was part of a larger study to conduct surveillance of the burden of malaria disease in several different regions of Malawi.
 The interprofessional faculty team was led by Miriam Laufer (medicine) and included Diane Hoffman (law), Jody Olsen (social work), and Judy Porter (dentistry).

 Students (school affiliation): Jane Hannon (Nursing), Angie Larenas (social work), Jason Hodge (pharmacy), Elizabeth Duke (medicine), Lucy Mac Gabhann (law), Shabnam Mazhari (dentistry)

 2012: Maternal morbidity and mortality in Chikhwawa district, Malawi: An interprofessional assessment

 Two teams of students worked together to evaluate health care utilization around maternal health services in the Chikhwawa district.
 The WHO Safe Motherhood Needs Assessment tool was used to conduct interviews with and collect data from the district health centers.
 The goal of the project was to identify gaps in care and the challenges faced by the local health care system to reduce maternal mortality.
 A collaboration with Malawi's Chancellor College of Law was also initiated during this project year.
-The interprofessional faculty team included Miriam Laufer (Medicine), Emilie Calvello (Medicine), Jody Olsen (Social Work), Mary Regan (Nursing), Barbara Smith (Nursing), Peter Danchin (SOL), and Virginia Rowthorn (Law).
+The interprofessional faculty team included Miriam Laufer (medicine), Emilie Calvello (medicine), Jody Olsen (social work), Mary Regan (nursing), Barbara Smith (nursing), Peter Danchin (law), and Virginia Rowthorn (law).

 2013: From multidisciplinary to transdisciplinary collaboration in global health